ManonCoulee/ChromENVEE/README.md

 ### Installation with vignette building

-A [vignette](https://github.com/ManonCoulee/ChromENVEE/blob/master/doc/ChromENVEE.pdf) is available to use ChromENVEE It's possible to build this vignette in R with the following command :
+A [vignette](https://github.com/ManonCoulee/ChromENVEE/blob/master/doc/ChromENVEE.pdf) is available to use ChromENVEE.

+It's possible to build this vignette in R with the following command :

 ```